2012 – Gig Harbor City Council authorizes the purchase of undeveloped waterfront properties for the purpose of turning the space into a public park.

 2017 – Construction at the park begins.

-2018 – The Community Paddlers Dock coalition, operating as a 501(c)(3) nonprofit, is formed to help the city complete the human-powered watercraft portion of the project.
+2018 – The Community Paddlers Dock coalition, operating under the 501(c)(3) nonprofit oversight of the Gig Harbor Canoe and Kayak Race Team (GHCKRT), is formed to help the city complete the human-powered watercraft portion of the project.
 The coalition, using funding from a loan, starts the EPA permitting process while the city completes the boat storage house and other features.

-2019 – The Community Paddlers Dock coalition begins raising funds to build a specially designed floating paddlers dock that is accessible to all.
+2020 – Following the City of Gig Harbor’s decision to complete the project at the January council meeting, the Community Paddlers Dock coalition begins raising funds to build a specially designed floating paddlers dock that is accessible to all with the goal of raising the funds and completing the project within the fall of 2020.